dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 * `NullValueHandling` is set to `Ignore`, and
 * During deserialization, the JSON contains a null value for a non-nullable value type.

 In the same scenario, <xref:System.Text.Json> does throw an exception.
-(For the corresponding null-handling setting in `System.Text.Json`, see [Conditionally ignore a property](#conditionally-ignore-a-property).)
+(The corresponding null-handling setting in `System.Text.Json` is <xref:System.Text.Json.JsonSerializerOptions.IgnoreNullValues?displayProperty=nameWithType> = `true`.)

 If you own the target type, the best workaround is to make the property in question nullable (for example, change `int` to `int?`).